pali-english/pali-english.github.io/README.md

 # PALI LESSONS IN ENGLISH BY CHATGPT

-*Helping people and artificial intelligence learn the ancient Pali language*
+*Helping people and AI learn the ancient Pali language*

 Below is the [Dhammapada](#dhammapada-sayings-of-the-dhamma), part of the Pali Canon's Khuddaka Nikāya.
 The original Pali by the Buddha Gotama has been [translated](https://github.com/suttacentral/bilara-data/tree/published/translation/en/sujato/sutta/kn/dhp) into English by Bhikkhu Sujato.
-The word-by-word breakdown is provided by [ChatGPT](https://chat.openai.com/) using GPT-4.
+The word-by-word breakdown is provided by [ChatGPT](https://chat.openai.com/share/4118d81d-2596-4eb4-826c-6638edb85558) using GPT-4.

 #### Example ChatGPT Prompt
 ```